Decentralized Differentially Private Without-Replacement Stochastic Gradient Descent: Deep-Q Learning based Collaborative Decentralized Differentially Private SGD

-The deep-Q learning algorithm used in this work is presented in Algorithm \ref{algorithm3}.
-In particular, the nodes act as the agents and the states of the environment are defined by the local models.
+The deep-Q learning algorithm is presented in Algorithm \ref{algorithm3}, in which the nodes act as the agents, and the states of the environment are defined by the local models.
 There are two possible actions for each node: updating the local model or the global model.
 The basic idea of deep-Q learning is to approximate the action-value (Q) function in traditional Q-learning by a deep neural network.
-However, reinforcement learning is known to be unstable when a nonlinear function approximator (i.e., neural network) is used to represent the Q-function.
-Therefore, similarly to \cite{mnih2015human}, two neural networks are created for each node.
-The first network $\theta_{t}$ includes all the updates in the training while the second (target) network $\theta'$ is used to retrieve the Q values and is periodically updated to be the same as the first network.
-In addition, experience replay is also used.
-After each action, the experience (transition) is stored in the replay memory as a tuple of $<state, action, reward, next state>$.
-During each iteration, a random mini-batch of the transitions are sampled and used to update the Q-network $\theta_{t}$.
-In particular, for each transition $(s_j,a_{j}^{m},r_{j},s_{j+1})$, the target network is used to compute the approximated target value $y_{j}=r_{j}+\gamma_{DQ}\max_{a'}\hat{Q}_{m}(s_{j+1},a',\theta^{'})$.
-Finally, based on the current network $\theta_{t}$ and the state $s_{t}$, the action $a_{t}^{m}$ is determined.
-Interested readers may refer to \cite{mnih2015human} for more details.
+Since RL is known to be unstable when a nonlinear function approximator (i.e., neural network) is used to represent the Q-function, similar to \cite{mnih2015human}, two neural networks are created for each node.
+The first network $\theta_{t}$ includes all the updates in the training while the second (target) network $\theta'$ retrieves the Q values and is periodically updated to imitate the first network.
+Experience replay is also adopted.
+After each action, the experience (transition) is stored in the replay memory as a tuple of $\langle state, action, reward, next state \rangle$.
+During each iteration, a random mini-batch of transitions is sampled and used to update $\theta_{t}$.
+For each transition $(s_j,a_{j}^{m},r_{j},s_{j+1})$, the target network is used to compute the approximated target value $y_{j}=r_{j}+\gamma_{DQ}\max_{a'}\hat{Q}_{m}(s_{j+1},a',\theta')$.
+Based on the current network $\theta_{t}$ and the state $s_{t}$, the action $a_{t}^{m}$ is determined.

 To this end, a Deep-Q learning based collaborative differentially private SGD algorithm (i.e., Algorithm \ref{algorithm2}) is proposed.
-For node $m$, given the training samples $sample_{t}^{m}$ and the current local model $w_{t}^{l_m}$ at time $t$, it first obtains the current state $s_{t}=[w_{t}^{L_m},f(w_{t}^{L_m},sample_{t}^{m})]$ and uses the Deep-Q learning to determine whether to update the global model or the local model.
-Then after updating the local (or global) model, it can use theupdated loss $f(w_{t+1}^{l_m},sample_{t}^{m})$ to update the deep neural network for Deep-Q learning.
+For node $m$, given the training samples $sample_{t}^{m}$ and the current local model $w_{t}^{l_m}$ at time $t$, it obtains the current state $s_{t}=[w_{t}^{L_m},f(w_{t}^{L_m},sample_{t}^{m})]$ and determines to update the global model or the local model via the deep-Q network.
+After updating the local (or global) model, the updated loss $f(w_{t+1}^{l_m},sample_{t}^{m})$ is used to update the deep-Q network.

 Note that in Algorithm \ref{algorithm2}, the privacy concern only exists when the nodes update the global model.
 In (\ref{GlobalUpdate}), there are two terms that may lead to privacy leakage: $w^{L_{m}}_{t}$ and $\nabla f_{D_{m}(t)}(w^{G}_t)$.
 Suppose that the latest time that node $m$ updates the global model is $t-j-1$ and therefore $w_{t-j}^{L_m}=w_{t-j}^{G}$ is publicly known, we have the following Lemma.